JumpTheShark/JS_MiMiC_Architecture/README.md

 * Task (module) execution memory (total, execution time between each 'yield' call) measurement;
 * Task execution date and start time;
 * Task (module) error number (an option for every completed task, whether it worked properly) with descriptions;
 * Modules' runtime relation trees.
-Consists of a graph for every completed task that shows modules' request hierarchy (with all needed information in nodes);
+Consist of a graph (tree) for every completed task that shows modules' request hierarchy (with all needed information in nodes);
-* For every binded module whether it was tested;
+* For every binded module, an option whether it was tested;
-* Parameterized statistic requests: user choose what data (like initial arguments, results, etc.) to be shown in returned statistic, including graphs.
+* Parameterized statistic requests: user choose what data (initial arguments, results, etc.) is to be shown in returned statistic, including graphs.

-This instrument will allow you to see tasks' 'bad locations' like congestions in time and memory leaks to optimize your application for best results.
+This instrument will allow to see tasks' 'bad locations' like congestions in time and memory leaks in order to optimize your application for the best results.